JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ## Manual Testing

+[Code-Institute-Manual-Testing-Overview](./CI-Manual-testing-overview.pdf) was used as a guide for the following.

 ### Change in color of play/how play buttons when hovered over by cursor

 - Expected: Play/How play buttons background to change from orange to yellow; and text to change from yellow to orange